wp-plugins/wp-visual-adverts/readme.txt

 == Changelog ==

 = 2.2.0 =
-* added: Optional ability to enqueue scripts and styles only for the pages with contact form
+* added: Optional ability to enqueue scripts and styles only for the pages with adverts
 * changed: Minor loading speed optimization

 = 2.1.0 =